 Electronic intake forms offer patients a convenient way to complete their intake paperwork at home, but you have to be careful about how you transfer that information.

 Some practices use email to send and receive online forms, but in general, email is not secure.
-Inboxes can be compromised, your emails can even be intercepted, or your staff could accidentally send an email containing PHI to the wrong person.
-IntakeQ uses HIPAA-compliant online forms to collect your patient’s information and transfer it securely, ensuring that PHI is always safe and secure.
+Inboxes can be compromised, your emails can even be intercepted, or your staff could accidentally send an email containing protected health information (PHI) to the wrong person or organization. intakeQ uses HIPAA-compliant online forms to collect your patient’s information and transfer it securely, helping ensure that PHI is always safe and secure.

 Texting is another common way for practices to communicate with their patients.
-Texts are used for things like appointment scheduling, rescheduling missed appointments, receiving educational material, or getting updates from the doctor.
+Texts are used for things such as appointment reminders, rescheduling missed appointments, receiving educational material, or getting updates from the doctor.
 It’s an extremely convenient communication tool for patients, especially in an increasingly busy world, and it’s increasingly becoming the preferred way to communicate for most people.

 Like email, though, text messages can present security issues.